erenulas/ShellScriptExamples/README.md

 # Shell Script Examples
-Some shell script examples written on Fedora
+Some shell script examples written on [Fedora OS](https://getfedora.org).
 ## About myprog.sh
 It's the menu that contains all the examples.
 User must go through the password check which is essentially the example 'myprog1.sh'.
 ## About myprog1.sh